-• General government costs, which include the day-to-day costs of operating the Village, as well as community events are indirectly affected by Anmore South, such as increased operating costs to service a larger population.
-The estimated annual cost increase is \$399,000.
+General Government includes the operation of the Municipal Hall and Council, as well as community events.
+Most of the individual cost items in this category are either unaffected by Anmore South or are only indirectly affected, such as increased operating costs at municipal Hall to service a larger population.
+The cumulative cost increase across all General Government categories is \$399,000.

-Public Works
+Public Works for Existing Built Area

-- Annual public works spending includes regular maintenance and repair of existing municipal assets and facilities, including roads, parks, and public buildings.
+Public works spending includes regular maintenance and repair of municipal assets and facilities, including roads, parks, and public buildings.
 It is "operational" spending that occurs every year and is different from capital spending on major repairs or new infrastructure.

-Anmore South will have an indirect impact on this cost due to additional usage of public infrastructure.
-The estimated annual cost increase is \$97,000. - Annual public works spending will also increase to cover new infrastructure including roads, multi-use paths and underground water and sewer pipes.
-This has been calculated based on the estimated increase in the length of these assets.
-The estimated annual cost increase is \$196,000.
+The impact of Anmore South on public works costs for existing infrastructure and facilities is indirect.
+There will be additional usage of roads, trails and public facilities and consequently a marginal increase in operating and maintenance costs, based on 10% of the current per capita rate.
+The estimated cost increase is \$97,000.